 and Electromagnetic Theory 2

 The associate chair may waive courses for students with graduate-level equivalents.
+Students who are enrolled in Applied Physics Tracks have different course requirements than listed above.
+See the Applied Physics Tracks Requirements page on the Department of Physics website for more information.
 Part II is a three-section examination that includes a formal research review paper and a formal presentation, followed by a question-and-answer oral session.
 Part III consists of a thesis prospectus presented to the thesis committee.

 Part II of the comprehensive examination must be taken after successful completion of Part I, but no later than the student's sixth enrolled regular semester.
-Part III will generally take place the semester following Part II.
+Part III must be completed prior to the completion of the student's fourth year.
 Parts II and III of the comprehensive examination may be taken a second time, no more than one semester after the first attempt.

 The department has no requirement in foreign languages.